 In my opinion, the ideal amount of time to spend in Yellowstone is three to five days.
 This lets you explore the park without rushing through it.

-If you only have one day in Yellowstone, you’ll likely want to see Old Faithful, Grand Prismatic Spring, Mammoth Hot Springs, and Yellowstone Lake.
+If you only have one day at Yellowstone, you’ll likely want to see Old Faithful, Grand Prismatic Spring, Mammoth Hot Springs, and Yellowstone Lake.